 Someone has remarked that Westerners get converted to Eastern spirituality in search for physical wellbeing, while Easterners convert to Christianity, in their search for the living God.
 Yet, Indian Christian scholar Vishal Mangalwadi somewhere made this telling observation about yoga: “Before embracing yoga for your mental and spiritual wellbeing, ask yourself why it has never been able to lift India out of its misery!”

-In the Judeo-Christian Scriptures, believers are warned never to go seek healing and cures at any cost, for this is exactly how the Evil One will get a foot in the door and even a human being in his power.
-Seeking healing at any cost may later prove to have been the first step back into paganism and eventually into the dark world of the occult.
+In the Judeo-Christian Scriptures, believers are warned never to go seek healing and cures at any cost, for this is exactly how the Evil One will gain a foothold and more in our lives.
+Seeking healing at any cost may later prove to have been the first step back into paganism and unbelief.

 Conclusion

-One famous preacher’s tragic fall from grace has hopefully awakened us all to the folly of a self-centred Christianity and to the folly of worshipping our bodies and our health.
-Jesus once said: “You shall know the truth, and the truth shall set you free”, but that freedom consists in the joy of evangelical obedience.
-Those who heed their Master’s voice, don’t seek physical wellness and mental relief at any cost anywhere, but only within their Father’s good will, while looking forward to the blessed day when all sin and suffering will finally forever be forgotten, in a glorious new creation where peace and righteousness dwell.
+Jesus once said: “You shall know the truth, and the truth shall set you free.”
+That freedom, however, consists in the joy of evangelical obedience of those whose iniquities have been freely forgiven.
+And so, if we have heard our Master’s voice, let us never go seek physical wellness or mental relief at any cost and anywhere.
+Let us do so only within our Father’s good will, while looking forward to the blessed day when all sin, pain and suffering will finally forever be forgotten, in Immanuel’s Land of peace and righteousness.